What’s the link between marriage rules and high performance computing?

 How HPC helps

 Access to the NeSI high performance computers helps Guillot carry out her research to a standard that wasn’t previously possible, she says.
 NeSI is an e-research infrastructure serving researchers nationwide.
 Its supercomputers are based at the University of Auckland, the University of Canterbury and NIWA.
 NeSI is unique in New Zealand because of its diversity of computing architectures and high levels of technical support.
-For technical specifications, see /services/high-performance-computing-and-analytics/platforms.
+For technical specifications, see /services/high-performance-computing-and-data-analytics/platforms.

 In the past, genetic models such as those used by Guillot and the Massey team couldn’t be applied to actual populations.
 For such simulations it’s necessary to go back deep into the past, and preferably farther still, to find the small, isolated populations necessary for accurate analysis.
 “It’s very important we don’t concentrate on current systems, which is far too complex because populations are large and include massive migration,” says Guillot.